Terms and Conditions

-5. Payment methods: We accept all forms of payment accepted via these major payment gateways: PayPal, Stripe (for all major credit cards) and iDeal (Dutch bank transfer, may not be available to everyone).
+5. Payment methods: We accept all forms of payment accepted via these major payment gateways: PayPal, Stripe (for credit cards) and iDeal (Dutch bank transfer, may not be available to everyone).
 There is also the option to be invoiced available to business customers.
 Payment via bank transfers must be received before the end of the Trial Period to avoid any interruption to your service.
 We cannot accept payment by bank transfer for pay-monthly subscription plans.

 6. Expiry and Renewal: You will receive a reminder approximately 2 weeks prior to the end of your subscription with instructions on how to proceed.
 We will not automatically renew your subscription without notifying you.
 Note: To avoid missing EPW notifications, please ensure your email address on your user account is kept up-to-date throughout your subscription and that your email settings allow email to be received from Energy Post.
 If you are unsure, please send an email to firstname.lastname@example.org with subject ’email test’ and we will reply to the email you have provided.

 8. Copyright: Your subscription is personal to you.
 It entitles you alone to access the locked pages on the website and their content.
-Sharing of content contained on locked pages is not permitted and may result in your account being suspended and/or charges for breach of this clause.
+Sharing of content contained on locked pages is prohibited and may result in your account being suspended and/or charges for breach of this clause.
 Printing of locked EPW content for personal use only is allowed but copies may not be shared with third parties even if, for example, they work for the same organisation as the subscriber.
 If you think your colleagues may be interested in a particular article there are big discounts when you add more subscribers to your package which will save you money on your own subscription too.